pedrocandeias/anatofab/README.md

-Orthopedic Hand/Wrist Generator (with Phoenix Hand import)
+Prosthetic Hand/Wrist Generator (with Phoenix Hand import)
 =========================================================

 This web app generates and assembles prosthetic hand parts.
 It supports: